A speed and departure time optimization algorithm for the Pollution-Routing Problem: Abstract

 \section{Abstract}

-We propose a new speed and departure time optimization algorithm for the Pollution-Routing Problem (PRP) which runs in quadratic time.
+We propose a new speed and departure time optimization algorithm for the Pollution-Routing Problem (PRP), which runs in quadratic time and returns a certified optimal schedule.
 This algorithm is embedded into an iterated local search-based metaheuristic to achieve a combined speed, scheduling and routing optimization.
-Extensive computational experiments are conducted on classic PRP benchmark instances.
-Allowing delayed departure times from the depot significantly increases the search space, and contributes to reduce CO$_2$ emissions by $8.31\%$ on the considered instances.
+The start of the working day is set as a decision variable for individual routes, thus enabling a better assignment of human resources to required demands.
+Some routes that were evaluated as unprofitable can now appear as viable candidates later in the day, leading to a larger search space and further opportunities of distance optimization via better service consolidation.
+Extensive computational experiments on available PRP benchmark instances demonstrate the good performance of the algorithms.
+The flexible departure times from the depot contribute to reduce the operational costs by $8.36\%$ on the~considered~instances.

 \onehalfspace